 Dust the top of the bread with four and, using a sharp knife, cut the dough into quarters but do not cut all the way through.

-Bake in the oven for 30 minutes or until the loaf is nice and golden and hollow sounding when you tap the bottom.
-Leave to cool on a wire rack.
+Bake in the oven for 35 minutes or until the loaf is nice and golden and hollow sounding when you tap the bottom.

 The bread is best eaten within a day of baking.
 But it's also wonderful toasted a couple of days after baking.